-The bill introduces new provisions under 15A V.S.A.
-1-114 to establish a framework for confirmatory adoption for children conceived through assisted reproduction.
-It defines essential terms such as "assisted reproduction," "donor," and "petitioners," and outlines the petition process for non-birthing parents to confirm their parentage.
-A complete petition must include a signed adoption petition, a marriage certificate if applicable, a declaration regarding the child's birth circumstances, and a certified copy of the child's birth certificate.
-The bill mandates that courts promptly grant the adoption if the petition meets the specified criteria and allows for the waiver of certain requirements, such as in-person hearings or criminal record checks.
+The bill introduces a new section, 15A V.S.A.
+1-114, establishing a framework for confirmatory adoption for children conceived through assisted reproduction in Vermont.
+It defines key terms such as "assisted reproduction," "donor," and "petitioners," and outlines the petition process for non-birthing parents to adopt these children.
+A complete petition must include a signed adoption petition, marriage certificate (if applicable), a declaration regarding the child's birth circumstances, and a certified copy of the child's birth certificate.
+The court is mandated to grant the adoption promptly if the petition meets the criteria, with the possibility of waiving certain requirements like in-person hearings or criminal record checks.

 Statutes affected: As Passed by Both House and Senate -- Official: 14-2622, 14-2623, 14-2625, 14-2628, 14-2629, 14-2632